OrenScheer/simple_calculator/README.md

 # simple_calculator

-A calculator built bulit with Java in AndroidStudio.
+A calculator bulit with Java in AndroidStudio.

 <img src="/images/screenshot.png" width="30%">